laget-se/paco/README.md

 // will be parsed as JSON.
 //
 {
+  // Whether to search for and execute npm scripts in parent modules up
+  // the directory tree
+  "traverse": true,

   // 1.
 If false, do nothing
   // 2.
 If a string, will be executed as a command
   // 3.
 If true and package.json includes a lint script, `npm run lint` will be executed